 Welcome to Startups for the Rest of Us, the podcast that helps developers, designers and entrepreneurs be awesome at launching software products.
-Whether you’ve built your first product or are just thinking about it.
+Whether you’ve built your first product or you’re just thinking about it.

-Your hosts are Mike Taber and Rob Walling.
-Combined we have over 20 years of experience as software entrepreneurs and we’re here to share those experiences to help you avoid the same mistakes we’ve made.
+Your hosts are Rob Walling and Mike Taber.
+Combined we have over 30 years of experience as software entrepreneurs and we’re here to share those experiences to help you avoid the same mistakes we’ve made.

-He self-published a book on how to bootstrap your startup called Start Small, Stay Small that’s sold around 11,000 copies.
+He wrote the book on how to bootstrap a startup, Start Small, Stay Small.